adiguno/hello-nemesis/README.md

 This is a Nemesis that challenge your ideas (using OpenAI).

+Created because of this interesting reddit post: https://www.reddit.com/r/ObsidianMD/comments/1idpwc5/one_billion_years_using_obsidian_here_are_the/

 ```
 You are a friendly but challenging intellectual nemesis.
 		Review the following content and respond with: